milkycode/mc_wp_mu-dt-clone/readme.txt

 === Extension for Distributor - Multisite Cloner ===
 Contributors: milkycode
-Tags: distributor, multisite cloner, ns cloner Requires at least: 4.0.0
+Tags: distributor, multisite cloner, ns cloner, wp ultimo, synchronization, sync Requires at least: 4.0.0
 Tested up to:  5.8.0
-Stable tag: trunk
+Stable tag: master
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==

 Fixes integration between cloned sites and the Distributor plugin.

-== Description ==

 Since an original site would not know about any Distributor connections in the duplicate of a site containing connections, this plugin connects the original with the latest created clone.

-= Compatibility =
+== Compatibility ==

 This plugin is compatible with: